Applied Arts Scotland SCIO (AAS) is a maker-led membership organisation with knowledge, skills and expertise in Scottish contemporary crafts.

 Why do you require an image with my application?

 Your image, which best represents your practice, will not be used to make a decision about your membership, but may be used to represent your work and show the quality of our members on our website.
 You will be credited as the maker, and the photographer credited if applicable.
-Please note, due to data protection legislation, we will not use images featuring identifiable individuals submitted with applications on our website.
+Please note, due to data protection legislation, we will not use images submitted with applications that feature identifiable individuals on our website.

 How can I stop being a member?